ethereum/EIPs/EIPS/eip-draft_app_keys.md

 In addition there must be a maximum size to the domain string that we need to determine such that the mapping from strings to nodes remains injective, to avoid collision.

-We recommand this standard to be following the [ENS Specs](http://docs.ens.domains/en/latest/implementers.html#namehash), reproduced below for convinience and reference.
+We recommend this standard to be following the [ENS Specs](http://docs.ens.domains/en/latest/implementers.html#namehash), reproduced below for convinience and reference.

 ```
 Normalising and validating names
 Before a name can be converted to a node hash using Namehash, the name must first be normalised and checked for validity - for instance, converting fOO.eth into foo.eth, and prohibiting names containing forbidden characters such as underscores.
 It is crucial that all applications follow the same set of rules for normalisation and validation, as otherwise two users entering the same name on different systems may resolve the same human-readable name into two different ENS names.